yamunariver/Az104/README.md

+## You have an Azure subscription that contains hundreds of virtual machines that were migrated from a local datacenter.

+You need to identify which virtual machines are underutilized.

+Which Azure Advisor settings should you use?

+Select only one answer.

+Cost

+High Availability

+Operational Excellence

+Performance

+## Exp: The Cost blade allows you to optimize and reduce your overall Azure spending.
+You can use this to identify the virtual machines that are underutilized.
+The Performance blade allows you to improve the speed of your applications.
+High availability is unavailable via Azure Advisor.
+Operational Excellence helps you achieve process and workflow efficiency, resource manageability, and deployment best practices.

 ## You have an Azure subscription that contains a resource group named RG1.
 RG1 contains a virtual machine that runs daily reports.

 You need to ensure that the virtual machine shuts down when resource group costs exceed 75 percent of the allocated budget.